kristianlm/chicken-stb-image-write/readme.md

   type](https://en.wikipedia.org/wiki/Portable_Network_Graphics#Filtering)
   for all scanlines. defaults to trying all and picking the most efficient (`#f`), other valid values are 0-4.
+- jpg `quality` specifies lossy compression amount as a percentage (defaults to 80)
 - tga `rle` enables or disable run-length-encoding compression. it is on by default, set to `#f` to disable rle compression